bchadha1/Data-Collection-and-Analysis/README.md

 # Data-Collection
-Twitter and 4Chan Data Collection and Analysis System
+Twitter and 4Chan Data Collection and Analysis System.